-Relating to Status Cate egory Value Obligation Reference Priority focus Requirement Construction 1 > \$100 million Skills, training and diversity You must meet all requirements that apply to contracts between \$10 million and \$100 million (see above), plus apply the following minimum ISLP targets for major projects: PBD 2020-03 Skills, training and diversity in construction 20% of the total labour force to be learning workers double the NSW average for women in trade-related work (2%) • 8% of project workforce aged < 25 years.
-You must also report on the employment and training outcomes for people from the local region. % # > \$100 million Apprentices and trainees You must evaluate tenderers for major infrastructure projects on demonstrated ability to work effectively with government and ability to support the government's skills and apprenticeship targets.
-M2014-11 Additional Evaluation Criteria for Projects Valued Over \$100 Million
+Relating to Status Category Value Obligation Reference Priority focus Requirement Construction Ø Ê > \$100 million Skills, training and diversity You must meet all requirements that apply to contracts between \$10 million and \$100 million (see above), plus apply the following minimum ISLP targets for major projects: PBD 2020-03 Skills, Training and Diversity in Construction • 20% of the total labour force to be learning workers double the NSW average for women in trade-related work (2%) • 8% of project workforce aged < 25 years.
+You must also report on the employment and training outcomes for people from the local region. Đ > \$100 million Apprentices and trainees You must evaluate tenderers for major infrastructure projects on demonstrated ability to work effectively with government and ability to support the government's skills and apprenticeship targets.
+M2014-11 Additional Evaluation Criteria for Projects Valued Over \$100 Million @ HPHR Tier 1 Agencies and State Owned Corporations (SOCs) must apply the default practices in the M2021-10 Procurement for Large, Complex Infrastructure Projects in a manner commensurate with project needs.
+These practices include: • Consider deferring projects where tender results do not yield value for money, rather than continue with processes that cost participants money but are unlikely to yield a satisfactory result.
+M2021-10 Procurement for Large, Complex Infrastructure Projects are not applied, reasons should be submitted for ng to the Chief Executive or Secretary of the responsible

 Relating to Status Category Value Obligation Reference Contract temp lates Goods and services, excl.
-ICT Any You may use the Procurement Board's standard templates for: Head (Standing Offer) Agreement - standing offer, including panel, agreement for whole-of-government or agency-wide arrangements Customer contract order template - individual contracts under a Head Agreement Agency Specific Contract Terms - one-off contract (i.e. non-standing offer) for goods and services procurement Approved List - rules for participation in a Supplier List or Prequalification Scheme Goods and services contract templates Any Plain English Contract - individual contracts between a prequalified supplier (i.e. supplier on a specified Supplier List) and agency.
-You may customise the standard form contracts to meet specific needs, although where possible agency contracts should reflect the general Any principles and approach of the commercial terms in the standard form contracts.
-You may need to seek legal advice on changes to the standard 7 (11y form contract. € % • You must use the Procure IT Framework when procuring ICT goods or services: PBD-2020-02 Use of Procure IT Framework ICT < \$1 million Core& Contracts - low risk ICT procurements < \$1 million and increase of the threshold in Core& \$1 million • Procure IT v3.2 - long form contract agreement template for high risk procurements of any value and/or ICT procurements > \$1 million.
-Contracts % Any You must seek DCS's written approval for any variations to the standard terms and conditions of the Procure IT Framework, except for beneficial variations.
-DCS Legal must be notified of any beneficial variations prior to executing the contract.
+ICT Any You may use the Procurement Board's standard templates for: Head (Standing Offer) Agreement - standing offer, including panel, agreement for whole-of-government or agency-wide arrangements Customer Contract Order Template - individual contracts under a Head Agreement Agency Specific Contract Terms - one-off contract (i.e. non-standing offer) for goods and services procurement Goods and Services Contract Templates Approved List - rules for participation in a Supplier List or Prequalification Scheme Plain English Contract - individual contracts between a prequalified supplier (i.e. supplier on a specified Supplier List) and agency.
+Any You may customise standard form contracts to meet specific needs, although where possible agency contracts should reflect the general principles and approach of commercial terms in standard form contracts.
+Any You may need to seek legal advice on changes to the standard form contract. СТ \$ Ð You must use the ICT Purchasing Framework when procuring ICT goods or services.
+You must complete a risk assessment to determine if the Core& Contracting Framework can be used for a procurement: PBD 2021-02 Mandate Use of ICT Purchasing Framework \leq \$1 million • Core& Contracts - low-risk ICT procurements \leq \$1 million. \$1 million MICTA/ICTA contracting framework - template for high-risk procurements of any value and/or ICT procurements > \$1 million.
+2 6 Any Agencies may agree non-beneficial variations to the ICT Purchasing Framework documents subject to compliance with the internal reporting and governance framework prescribed by DCS and subject to the excluded variations in PBD 2021-02 .
+Agencies are not required to seek approval for beneficial variations which clearly improve a customer's contractual position.